 Water splashes may contain iron salts as well.
 If these get on stainless steel, they can lead to rust, both on smooth surfaces and in the capillaries of threads.
 Acidic and ferrous detergents and fertilisers, and possibly also de-icing salts, are problematic.
 Water already containing dissolved rust is especially critical.
 A single, rusting screw used somewhere in the upper area of the system can be devasatating if it dumps its rust 'cargo' into rain- or condensation water and distributes it to the climbing system below via a dripping corner or edge.
 Again, what is described in problem case 01 applies.

 Stainless steel components (e.g. FassadenGrün crossheads) should not be used/installed with low-grade materials (for example, galvanised wires and galvanized threaded rods), as this leads to contact corrosion.
-It is also important that only high-grade open-end wrenches and pliers (marked "Chrom-Vanadium") are used for assembly/mounting, in order not to "rub" off any low-grade iron, which can lead to discolouration and rust later on.
+It is also important that only high-grade open-ended wrenches and pliers (marked "Chrom-Vanadium") are used for assembly/mounting, in order not to "rub" off any low-grade iron, which can lead to discolouration and rust later on.
 Binding materials with iron wire are corrosive as well, and should be totally avoided.

-When rust problems occur, the first assumption is that they were caused by a ONE-time action.
+When rust problems occur, the first assumption is that they were caused by a one-time action.
 The rusted parts are then treated with a standard commercial stainless steel cleaner to dissolve and wash away impurities and flash rust particles.

 In the case of advanced corrosion, it is best to remove the affected parts.
 Simply brushing with a brass- or stainless steel wire brush (or steel wool) is not enough.
 Between two cleansings, the affected areas must be polished with the help of 2 - 3 kinds of sandpaper, starting with 120 or 240 grit, followed with 600 or 1200 grit.
 To reach into the (thread) furrows, simply crease the sandpaper.
 Please contact us if you need assistance; we can provide the utensils.